 He added that he had not taken the decision to identify himself, saying: "I had people decide this matter for me."

 Some raised questions about his claim, suggesting more work should be done to verify it.

-Bitcoin is a technically sophisticated and untraceable currency based on the same underlying mathematics as governments and militaries use to encrypt codes.
+Bitcoin is a technically sophisticated currency based on the same underlying mathematics as governments and militaries use to encrypt codes.

 Unlike traditional currencies such as the dollar or the euro, which require the sponsorship of a central bank, Bitcoin is decentralised.

 Digital coins are created by supercomputers and then traded online or exchanged for goods and services by a peer-to-peer network of computers connected to the Internet.

 Despite some early notoriety over its use by drug dealers on the dark web, the system has grown beyond its radical libertarian roots and is being taken increasingly seriously by the financial establishment.